 Songs in the Key of Lock: In Lego Marvel Super Heroes, Dr Strange's Sanctum contains a secret passageway with a door which opens when a tune is played on a pipe organ.

 Spared by the Adaptation: In many cases, a character who was killed off in the original version won't have their death scene shown and simply disappear from the plot afterward.
 But apart from that, Pirates has Anamaria appear in Dead Man's Chest and At World's End despite her conspicuous absence from those films.

 Indiana Jones is an interesting case.
 While the first game's adaptation of Last Crusade averted this by killing Elsa off like in the film, the one in the sequel played it straight: not only does she live, she's seen driving off with Indy and the others in its final cutscene.

-Spoiler: The very first Star Wars game spoiled Revenge of the Sith as it came out about a month before the movie did.
+Spoiled By The Merchandise: The very first Star Wars game spoiled Revenge of the Sith as it came out about a month before the movie did.
 The lack of dialogue and changing of a few scenes did create a few deviations.
 The same thing goes for Pirates, which was released a couple weeks before On Stranger Tides.